IntentArchitect/Docs/articles/application-development/modelling/about-designers/about-designers.md

 Designers are added to the [Application](xref:application-development.applications-and-solutions.about-applications) when a [Module](xref:application-development.applications-and-solutions.about-modules) that has designer configuration is installed.
 You can therefore choose which Designers you would like to use in your Application.

 ![Domain Designer](images/designers-domain.png)
-_An example from our from a sample application showing a Domain model inside of the Domain Designer._
+_An example of a sample application showing a Domain Designer with a modelled domain._

 ![Workflow Designer](images/designers-workflow.png)
 _An example of a sample application showing a custom made Workflow designer modelling a bespoke workflow._

 Designers serve as a **blueprint** of your system.
 They can be used to describe any aspect of your Application.
-Typically, they are used to capture the following:
+The following are some examples of what they are used to capture:

 - **Codebase Structure** - Visual Studio Projects in .NET, Folder Structures in other languages, etc.
 - **Entities** - Entities and their relationships to one another, Domain Driven Design (DDD) concepts (Aggregate Roots, Entities and Value Objects), etc.